-Through our annuity-based business model, we drive significant cash generation and have a strong foundation upon which we can expand earnings.
+Through our annuity-based business model, we deliver significant cash generation and have a strong foundation upon which we can expand earnings.

-Our consistent strong cash flow from operations is driven by recurring revenues; this, along with modest capital investments, will enable us to pay down the debt associated with the ACS acquisition and continue to provide a return to shareholders through:
+The combination of consistent strong cash flow from operations and modest capital investments enabled us in 2011 to provide a return to shareholders through:

 - Maintaining our quarterly dividend.

 In 2011, we expanded our earnings per share through:

 - Driving cost efficiencies throughout the company

 - Making accretive acquisitions